kikofernandez/otp/system/doc/reference_manual/documentation.md

 There are four reserved metadata keys for `-doc`:

-- `since` - Shows which version of the application the module was added.
+- `since => unicode:chardata()` - Shows which version of the application the module was added.
-- `deprecated` - Shows a text in the documentation explaining that it is deprecated and what to use instead.
+- `deprecated => unicode:chardata()` - Shows a text in the documentation explaining that it is deprecated and what to use instead.
+The compiler will automatically insert this key if there is a `-deprecated` attribute marking a function as deprecated.
 - `equiv` - Notes that this function is equivalent to another function in this module.
     You can use either `Func/Arity` or `Func(Args)` to describe the equivalence.
 For example: